ansible-middleware/jws/README.md

       jws_version: 5.6.0

-Note: if you provide the `jws_version` and set `tomcat_native` to True, then the collection will compute the value of tomcat_native_zipfile for you.
+Note: if you provide the `jws_version` and set `jws_native` to True, then the collection will compute the value of jws_native_zipfile for you.

 ### JWS Versions